rapprl/rapprl.github.io/_pages/personal.md

   - /personal.html
 ---

-> “Our heritage and ideals, our code and standards - the things we live by and teach our children - are preserved or diminished by how freely we exchange ideas and feelings.” -- Walt Disney
+> “Growing old is mandatory, but growing up is optional.” -- Walt Disney

 I'm a born and bred Pittsburgher, from a big and wonderful family.
 I grew up in Forward Township (adjacent to Monongahela, PA), where I